 INTRODUCTION

 In India, poultry rearing provides income to many landless labourers and small-holder farmers of rural India.
 The population of poultry in India is 851.81 million BAHS (2019).
 As per BAHS (2025) poultry meat contribution is about 49% of total meat production with 10.50 million tonnes poultry meat production during the year 2024-25.
 The poultry products such as eggs and meat significantly contribute to human nutrition (Siddiqui et al., 2024).
 The in-feed antibiotics are used in broiler chicken to control enteric diseases, enhancing growth performance and decreasing cost of production (Muneeb et al., 2025).
 However, antibiotic growth promoters has led to antibiotic residues in poultry products and development of anti-microbial resistance (Zheng et al., 2025).
-Due to awareness, consumers are wants animal products free of antibiotic residues.
+Due to awareness, consumers increasingly demand animal products free of antibiotic residues.
 In light of this, beetroot can be explored as plant phyto-additives as growth promoter in poultry.

-Beetroot (Beta vulgaris L.) is an herbaceous flowering biennial plant elonging to Chenopodiaceae family, which is now included in Amaranthaceae family.
-It is a root vegetable and has different varieties with bulb colour anging from yellow to red (Gokhale and Lele, 2014).
+Beetroot (Beta vulgaris L.) is an herbaceous flowering biennial plant belonging to Chenopodiaceae family, which is now included in Amaranthaceae family.
+It is a root vegetable and has different varieties with bulb colour ranging from yellow to red (Gokhale and Lele, 2014).
 Beetroot is a significant industrial crop in temperate regions that provides about, a third of all sugar used in the world.
-Beetroot is a crop with global production of 277.23 million tonnes, harvest 2016 (FAO, 2018) and 23 million metric tonnes production in India 2022-23 according to APEDA.
+Global beetroot production reached 277.23 million tons, harvest 2016 (FAO, 2018) and 23 million metric tonnes production in India 2022-23 according to APEDA.
 It is popular for its medicinal properties and juice value; and known by many common names like beet, chard, sea beet, spinach beet, garden beet, white beet and chukander (Kumar, 2015).
 Beetroot is particularly abundant in vitamins A, B, and C and includes folic acid, iron, magnesium, calcium, and potassium, it also contains betalains, flavonoids, polyphenols, saponins, and inorganic nitrate (Jiang et al. 2024).
 Beets have very high antioxidant capacity which comes from betalains, flavonoids, and polyphenolic acids.
 Beets have high levels of catechins and polyphenolic acid.
 The quantities of total phenolics (45.68 mg gallic acid equivalents/g), flavonoids (25.89 mg rutin equivalents/g), and betalains (4.09 mg betanin; 7.32 mg vulgaxanthin I) were measured.
 The beetroot improved the health of the digestive system, improves lipid metabolism, and lipid peroxidation inhibitory effects (Ahmad et al. 2021).
 Supplementation of beet root in pellet or juice form has shown encouraging results with respect to performance of broiler birds in terms of growth performance, feed conversion ratio, hemato-biochemical and carcass characteristics (Kumari et al. 2014; Grace et al. 2020; Waiz, 2023).
-However, very scant study on beet root juice as natural growth promoter has been carried out in India, therefore the present work was carried out to evaluate the effect of supplementation of beetroot juice in drinking water on growth performance, carcass characteristics and haemato-biochemical profile of broiler chickens.
+However, very scant study on beet root juice as natural growth promoter has been carried out in India.
+Therefore, the present study was conducted to evaluate the effect of supplementation of beetroot juice in drinking water on growth performance, carcass characteristics and haemato-biochemical profile of broiler chickens.

 MATERIALS AND METHODS